codex-storage/codex-spec/specs/marketplace.md

 ### Collecting funds

 Storage Provider node SHOULD monitor Requests and slots it hosts.
-In case it needs to discover what slots it is hosting, for example, because the node had to restart, then it SHOULD use the contract call `mySlots()`, which returns slots IDs associated with the Ethereum address from which the contract call originates.
+In case it needs to discover what slots it is hosting, for example, because the node had to restart, then it SHOULD use the contract call `mySlots()`, which returns array of `SlotID`s associated with the Ethereum address from which the contract call originates.
 This list is kept up to date by the smart contract itself.

 When node slot's Requests reaches states `Cancelled`, `Finished` or `Failed` it SHOULD call the contract's `freeSlot(slotId)` function.
 These states can be detected using:

  - `Cancelled` state MAY be detected by setting timeout using `expiry` **and** not detecting `RequestFulfilled(requestId)` event.
-There is also `RequestCancelled` event emitted, yet that is not guaranteed to be emitted at the time of expiry.
+There is also `RequestCancelled` event emitted, but the node SHOULD NOT use it for asserting expiry as it is not guaranteed to be emitted at the time of expiry.
  - `Finished` state MAY be detected by setting timeout specified from function `getRequestEnd(requestId)`.
  - `Failed` state MAY be detected by listening to the `RequestFailed(requestId)` event emitted.